-...ATTENDANCE CONSEQUENCES...
+...Attendance Consequences...

 - Students that accumulate fifteen (15) days of absences will have a School Attendance Improvement Conference scheduled, and a written School Attendance Improvement Plan will be developed.
-The School Attendance Improvement Plan may include items, such as, but not limited to, a referral to the Student Assistance Program (SAP), a referral to a school-based or community-based attendance improvement program, and/or academic detentions to address student academic needs. - Students who accumulated twenty (20) days of absences will be required to attend class but may not receive graduation credit for the course(s), depending on their overall school attendance record, to be examined by the administration and the Attendance Appeal Board.
-If a student accumulates 20+ absences in a year, he/she is subject to fail for the year and may be required to take summer school classes. - Students 17-20 years of age who accumulated twenty (20) days of absences in a year may not receive graduation credits for the courses, which may interfere with their graduation schedule.
-This will depend on overall school attendance record, discipline record, and grades, to be examined by the administration and the Attendance Appeals Board. - Administrative decisions that result in the loss of credit(s) may be appealed by parents before a special Attendance Appeals Board; consisting of the guidance counselor, a subject teacher, the high school principal, and the superintendent/designee.
+The School Attendance Improvement Plan may include items, such as, but not limited to, a referral to the Student Assistance Program (SAP), a referral to a school-based or community-based attendance improvement program, and/or academic detentions to address student academic needs. - Students who accumulate twenty (20) days of absences will be required to attend class but may not receive graduation credit for the course(s), depending on their overall school attendance record, to be examined by the administration and the Attendance Appeal Board.
+If a student accumulates 20+ absences in a year, he/she is subject to fail for the year and may be required to take summer school classes. - Administrative decisions that result in the loss of credit(s) may be appealed by parents before a special Attendance Appeals Board; consisting of the guidance counselor, a subject teacher, the high school principal, and the superintendent/designee.

-...TRUANCY AND HABITUAL TRUANCY...
+...Truancy and Habitual Truancy...

 - Parents/guardians of students who have accumulated three (3) unexcused absences from school will be notified, as the student will be considered to be Truant.
-The notification letter will indicate the consequences for Habitually Truant students and offer a School Attendance Improvement Conference.
-Students who accumulate additional unexcused absences will be notified about each additional unexcused absence, and a School Attendance Improvement Conference will be scheduled.
+The notification letter will indicate the consequences for Habitually Truant.
+Students who accumulate additional unexcused absences will be notified about each additional unexcused absence, and a School Attendance Improvement Conference (SAIC) will be scheduled.
 Parents/guardians will be notified of the date and time for the conference.
-A written School Attendance Improvement Plan will be developed. - Students that accumulate six (6) unexcused absences will be considered to be Habitually Truant.
-After a School Attendance Improvement Plan has been developed, Habitually Truant students and families will (a) be referred to a school-based or community-based attendance improvement program, and/or (b) be referred to the local children and youth agency, and/or (c) have a citation filed with the appropriate judge. - Students that are Truant or Habitually Truant may be assigned to detentions and/or Saturday detentions, in accordance with School Attendance Improvement Plans and administrative recommendations.
+A written School Attendance Improvement Plan (SAIP) will be developed. - Students that accumulate six (6) unexcused absences will be considered to be Habitually Truant.
+After a School Attendance Improvement Plan has been developed, Habitually Truant students and families will (a) be referred to a school-based or community-based attendance improvement program, and/or (b) be referred to the local children and youth agency, and/or (c) have a citation filed with the appropriate judge. - Students that are Truant or Habitually Truant may be assigned academic detention in accordance with School Attendance Improvement Plans and administrative recommendations.

-...EDUCATIONAL TRIPS AND POSTSECONDARY VISITS...
+...Educational Trips and Postsecondary Visits...